stheves/denon4j/README.md

 # Features

 - High level API and strong domain model
+- Blocking and non-blocking request/response
+- Auto-discovery of receivers found in LAN
 - Lightweight and pure Java (no other dependencies needed)
 - Works out-of-the-box with your denon receiver
 - Available on Maven central